rhysforyou/gist-it/README.md

 `gists` scope and copy it into the package's preferences (see the section below if you have trouble finding these).

+If you keep your Atom configuration in a public repo, or otherwise don't want your token to reside in the main user config, you can instead put it in `~/.atom/gist-it.token`.
+You can then add this file to a `.gitignore` file to keep it out of public repos.

 ## Preferences

 To configure your preferences for Gist It, open the Atom preferences with